Prussia: Non-German population

 In 1871, approximately 2.4 million Poles lived in Prussia, constituting the largest minority.
 Other minorities were Jews, Danes, Frisians, Dutchmen, Kashubians (72,500 in 1905), Masurians (248,000 in 1905), Lithuanians (101,500 in 1905), Walloons, Czechs, Kursenieki, and Sorbs.

 The area of Greater Poland, where the Polish nation had originated, became the Province of Posen after the Partitions of Poland.
 Poles in this Polish-majority province (62% Polish, 38% German) resisted German rule.
 Also, the southeast portion of Silesia (Upper Silesia) had a Polish majority.
 But Catholics and Jews did not have equal status with Protestants.

-As a result of the Treaty of Versailles in 1919, the Second Polish Republic was granted not only these two areas, but also areas with a German majority in the Province of West Prussia.
-After World War II, East Prussia, Silesia, most of Pomerania and the eastern part of Brandenburg were either annexed by the Soviet Union or given to Poland, and the German-speaking populations forcibly expelled.
+As a result of the Treaty of Versailles in 1919, the Second Polish Republic was granted not only these two areas, but also areas with a German majority in the province of West Prussia.
+After World War II, East Prussia, most of Pomerania and Silesia, and the eastern part of Brandenburg were either annexed by the Soviet Union or given to Poland, and the German-speaking populations forcibly expelled.